New Zealand to ban cigarette sales for future generations | Business

 The new rules would halve the country's smoking rates in as few as 10 years from when they take effect, the government said.
 Smoking kills about 5,000 people a year in New Zealand, making it one of the country's top causes of preventable death.
 Four in five smokers started before age 18, the country's government said.

+Vaping, often seen as a safer alternative to smoking and a useful aid to quitting, is also tightly regulated with sales only allowed to over 18s.
+"CRIME WAVE"

-"CRIME WAVE" Health authorities welcomed the crackdown, while retailers expressed concern about the impact on their businesses and warned of the emergence of a black market.
+Health authorities welcomed the crackdown, while retailers and tobacco companies expressed concern about the impact on their businesses and warned of the emergence of a black market.
+"We welcome the New Zealand government’s recognition that excessive excise increases disproportionately impact smokers on lower incomes," tobacco group Imperial Brands said, adding it was concerned about proposals to reduce nicotine levels and eventually prohibit sales.

+"Prohibitions of any kind tend to play into the hands of criminal traders who peddle unregulated illicit products," it also said.
+Dunhill maker British American Tobacco (BAT) and Marlboro maker Philip Morris, which has previously said it would stop sales in the country if required by law, did not immediately respond to requests for comment.

+According to brokerage Citi, BAT is the market leader in New Zealand, with a 67% share by volume, while Imperial Brands, which sells JPS, Riverstone and Horizon cigarettes, accounts for 21%, generating about 1-2% of its group earnings before taxes.
+The government did not detail how the new rules would be policed or whether they would apply to visitors to the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)